-Described are systems, methods, computer programs, and user interfaces for image location, acquisition, analysis, and data correlation that uses human-in-the-loop processing, Human Intelligence Tasks (HIT), and/or or automated image processing.
+Described are systems, methods, computer programs, and user interfaces for image location, acquisition, analysis, and data correlation that uses human-in-the-loop processing, Human Intelligence Tasks (HIT), and/or automated image processing.

 Results obtained using image analysis are correlated to non-spatial information useful for commerce and trade.
 For example, images of regions of interest of the earth are used to count items (e.g., cars in a store parking lot to predict store revenues), detect events (e.g., unloading of a container ship, or evaluating the completion of a construction project), or quantify items (e.g., the water level in a reservoir, the area of a farming plot).

-The patent describes an imaging system which breaks the globe into polygons or sections that might be tracked for activity or “areas of interest on Earth.”
+The patent describes an imaging system that breaks the globe into polygons or sections that might be tracked for activity or “areas of interest on Earth.”
 Examples of such places listed in the patent include: “Home Depot store parking lots in California,” the “Port of Oakland,” and “Crystal Springs Reservoir.”
 Other parameters associated with those locations might include:

 - The kind of data to be collected

 - Time and Date for image collection